TobikoData/sqlmesh/docs/concepts/tests.md

         num_orders: 1
 ```

-One can observe that since `ds` is not referenced in `full_model`, it can be omitted.
+One may observe that since `ds` is not referenced in `full_model`, it can be omitted.
 Additionally, let's assume that we are only interested in testing the `num_orders` output column, i.e. we only care about the `id` input column of `sqlmesh_example.incremental_model`.
 Then, we could rewrite the above test more compactly as follows:

 ```yaml linenums="1"
 test_full_model: